benjdod/compfinal/README.md

 - `/calculaterisk [GET]`

 > Calculates a risk number given a json object of input data from our quiz.
+Possible error code of 500 if any of the fields are wrong or cannot calcluate a risk number.
 > Fields of this input object include,
 > - latitude: float
 > - longitude:float